 - Rechargeable tools

-Electronic items can be picked up on the first Thursday of each month by calling MRI at least 48 hours in advance.
+Electronic items can be picked up on the first Thursday of each month by calling Mountain Waste at least 48 hours in advance.

 Jerry Grunska has worked for the Town for ten years.
 He is the OIC (Operator In Charge) of the water treatment plant.
 This responsibility includes scheduling, sampling and reporting the annual water test required by the CDPHE.
 (Colorado Department of Public Health and Environment).
 Jerry attended Red Rocks Community College studying Water Quality Management.
 He holds a B Water and a C Wastewater certification.
 Jerry has been in the water industry for 23 years and seen many changes in water treatment and plant operations.
 The biggest changes he has seen have been in plant automation, and in water resource politics.
 During his career he has attended many short schools and seminars for water and wastewater treatment.
 In the 10 years he has worked for the Town he has been present for the installation of the three Micro-Flock filters at the water plant, he also has a lot of experience with our distribution and collection infrastructure.
 WATER QUALITY MANAGEMENT